Skip to contents

 dlprompt

 Logical.
-Should the user be prompted approve the total download size?
+Should the user be prompted to approve the total download size?
 Default = TRUE.

 Value